small icon

 Contact link

 It is very important to me that responsible falconers put themselves into the public's eye to ensure a positive view and accurate representation of falconry.
-If all responsible participants of any group withdraw from the public's view then it is only the irresponsible dregs of that group that are left from which the public will form a perception.
-When falconry birds are seen to be healthy and eagerly cooperating with their falconer, it cannot be said that these birds are being coerced or mishandled.
-Because of this view, I have donated my personal time to the projects of others when I have been fortunate enough to be asked in order to further the positive perception of falconry.
+If all responsible participants of any group withdraw from the public's view then it is only the irresponsible of that group that are left from which the public will form a perception.
+When falconry birds are seen to be healthy and eagerly cooperating with their falconer as the vast majority are, it cannot be said that these birds are being coerced or mishandled.
+Because of this view, I have donated my personal time to the projects of others when I have been fortunate enough to be asked in order to further the accurate understanding of falconry.
 I have written original materials for some groups, donated pictures to some, and spent time personally educating others.
 Indeed the entire site is intended to open all aspects of falconry for the public to understand, and hopefully support.
+The original materials here have been used for education in such a variety of places as the Klamath Bird Observatory, the American Birding Association, the IFF Beginner's Starter Pack, the Vermont Institute of Natural Sciences, and articles have been reprinted in the California Hawking Club Journal.

 I have been fortunate enough to contribute to a number of publications, both publicly available and private.
 Links to some of the articles and sources can be found here.
 I also have hand-outs on a variety of topics related to ecology, conservation, raptors, and falconry and use them in education.
 These are made available for download, printing, and sharing.
 If you use these in your own education, please cite this site as the source of the information.